green-green-avk/AnotherTerm/README.md

 ## Highlights

-* Local pty, USB serial port (UART), SSH and Telnet support in the same application;
+* Local pty, USB and Bluetooth serial (UART) ports, SSH and Telnet support in the same application;

 * Adequate screen input methods as long as a terminal requires specific keyboard functions.